ahadali03/Mid-term-Project/README.md

 There are many more possiblities regarding parts of speech with this code which is why it can be so useful in an English or grammar based class

 # Install and Run Instructions
+!!! open and run the file TextBlob.py !!!
 Step 1:
 Install TextBlob